thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 - [ ] [2024] Global oil production will reach all time maximum of 105 million barrels per day (mb/d).
 Global energy mix will continue to be until mid-century based on fossil fuels (+50%), with a large increase in gas produciton and small decrease in oil [(bloombergNEF25)][7].
 - [ ] [2025] Decline in urban water availability in most parts of the world [(actuaries25)][8].
+- [ ] [2025] Lake Mead will reach "dead pool" status during the early 2040s.
+At this critical point, the water level will drop below elevation 273m, rendering the dam unable to physically release water downstream to California, Arizona, and Mexico.
+Prolonged dead pool condition in late 2040s.
+See [graph](https://graphs.water-data.com/lakemead/).

 ## on biodiversity